cescjf/testcases/README.md

 and the results can be read as follows:
 - ✓ Everything working properly
 - !
-Implemented, Running, but wrong results
+Implemented, running, but wrong results
-- ~ Implemented but not working(segfault, floating-point exception etc)
+- ~ Implemented but not working(segfault, floating-point exception, etc.)
 - ✕ Not implemented
 - ?
 Not tested yet